Rastaban/vcpkg/docs/maintainers/automated-testing.md

 ### 1. **Merge to latest baseline**

 Each PR is merged to the latest commit from master that has completed the post-merge CI tests.
-This is done so the results of the CI tests can be used as a baseline of what ports are expected to build.
 If the PR has merge conflicts with the baseline then the test will fail.
 Although uncommon, it is possible for your PR test to have failures you are unable to reproduce locally if it is not compatible with other more recent commits to master.